 - Sweet potatoes

-Including these veggies in your day adds in healthy sources of carbohydrates which help to battle the fatigue you feel coming home from the hospital.
-Carbohydrates provide your brain with energy and stops muscle from breaking down.
-Your body will also get a boost of vitamin A and C. Another great benefit is that the fiber in a diet high in vegetables reduces constipation, which is a common side effect of pain medication and decreased mobility.3
+Including these veggies in your daily diet adds a healthy source of carbohydrates, which will help you battle the fatigue that is commonly felt after coming home from the hospital.
+Carbohydrates provide your brain with energy and stop muscle from breaking down.
+Your body will also get a boost of vitamin A and C. Another great benefit is that the fiber in a diet high in vegetables reduces constipation, which is a common side effect of pain medication and decreased mobility.

-Remember, healthy fat is your friend.4 Especially following surgery, healthy fat can help your body to absorb all those yummy vitamins you are getting from your fruits and veggies.
+Remember, healthy fat is your friend.
+Especially following surgery, healthy fat helps your body absorb all those yummy vitamins you are getting from your fruits and veggies.
 Fat is essential for strengthening your immune system and decreasing your chance of infection.

 Healthy fats to include: